cloudnative-pg/cloudnative-pg/docs/src/security.md

 !!!
 Important
-    A failure in the static code analysis phase of the CI/CD pipeline is a blocker for the entire delivery of Cloud Native PostgreSQL, meaning that each commit is validated against all the linters defined by GolangCI-Lint.
+    A failure in the static code analysis phase of the CI/CD pipeline is a blocker for the entire delivery of CloudNativePG, meaning that each commit is validated against all the linters defined by GolangCI-Lint.

 ## Container

-Every container image that is part of Cloud Native PostgreSQL is automatically built via CI/CD pipelines following every commit.
+Every container image that is part of CloudNativePG is automatically built via CI/CD pipelines following every commit.
 Such images include not only the operator's, but also the operands' - specifically every supported PostgreSQL version.
 Within the pipelines, images are scanned with:

 - [Dockle](https://github.com/goodwithtech/dockle): for best practices in terms of the container build process
-- [Clair](https://github.com/quay/clair): for vulnerabilities found in both the underlying operating system as well as libraries and applications that they run

 !!!
 Important
     All operand images are automatically rebuilt once a day by our pipelines in case